Rethinking player evaluation in sports: Goals above expectation and beyond: Methodological framework

 with some arbitrary measurable function $g$.
 The parameter of interest $\beta$ linearly influences the log odds for a positive outcome (i.e.~a goal from a shot) and hence, the interpretation of $\beta$ is exactly the same as in the parametric logistic regression in Section~\ref{subsec:lrm}.
 Next, we discuss how to achieve valid statistical inference for $H_0 : \beta = 0$.

 For inference on $\beta$, we will rely on the recently developed Generalised Covariance Measure (GCM) due to \citet{SP20}.
-The GCM test targets the expected conditional covariance between $Y$ and $X$ given $Z$:
+The GCM test targets the expected conditional covariance between $Y$ and $X^p$ given $Z$:

-The basis for the test is that a necessary condition for conditional independence of $Y$ and $X$ given $Z$, denoted by $Y \perp\!\!\!\perp X \mid Z$, is that $\mathbb{E}[\operatorname{Cov}(Y,X \mid Z)] = 0$.
+The basis for the test is that a necessary condition for conditional independence of $Y$ and $X^p$ given $Z$, denoted by $Y \perp\!\!\!\perp X^p \given Z$, is that $\mathbb{E}[\operatorname{Cov}(Y,X^p \given Z)] = 0$.
 In practice, to use the GCM test, a sample version of the GCM needs to be estimated.
-From the second representation in \eqref{eq:GCM}, it can be seen that this is achieved by learning two regression functions $h(Z) \coloneqq \mathbb{E}[Y | Z]$ and $f(Z) \coloneqq \mathbb{E}[X | Z]$.
-In particular, \citet{SP20} show that under mild rate conditions akin to conditions in debiased machine learning \citet{chern2017double}, which can typically be achieved by modern machine learning algorithms, the sample version of the GCM
+From the second representation in \eqref{eq:GCM}, it can be seen that this is achieved by learning two regression functions $h(Z) = \mathbb{E}[Y \given Z]$ and $f_p(Z) \coloneqq \mathbb{E}[X^p \given Z]$ (using the same features $Z$ for both).
+In particular, \citet{SP20} show that under mild rate conditions akin to conditions in debiased machine learning \citep{chern2017double}, which can typically be achieved by modern machine learning algorithms, the sample version of the GCM

-converges to a normally distributed random variable with mean zero at rate $1/ \sqrt{N}$.
-The variance of this normal distribution can be consistently estimated by the empirical variance of $\operatorname{\widehat{GCM}}$.
+is asymptotically normal with variance shrinking at rate $1/N$.
+The variance of this normal distribution can be consistently estimated by the empirical variance of $\widehat{\operatorname{GCM}}_p$.
 More precisely, for the GCM test to be valid, the product of the average squared deviations of the estimated regressions functions from their ground truths needs to vanish at a rate of $1/N$, i.e.,